MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/configure-enable-sales-insights-addon.md

 ## Enable Exchange Data

-Enabling the Exchange Data allows [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] to collect valuable information regarding communications, meetings, contacts, and activities for users in your organization from Exchange server.
-To collect this information, you must assign privileges to connect to exchange server through Admin center.
+Enabling Exchange Data allows [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] to collect valuable information regarding communications, such as emails and meetings for users in your organization from Exchange.
+To collect this information, you must provide privileges to connect to exchange server through Admin center.

 1. Go to **Admin** center.